cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 - [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html)
 - [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html)

 While both of these actions provide the same result of deleting a KMS Key Grant, which eliminates the permissions the grant allows.
+This is one of a few use cases in AWS where multiple operations may provide the same result.
 However, these permissions are authorized differently.

 A few key differences include:
 - RevokeGrant is similar to a typical AWS KMS operation and can be controlled via key policies and IAM policies via the `kms:RevokeGrant` permission.
 The usage of `kms:RetireGrant` in policies does not behave similarly.